-However, the company prefers that customers reach out to contact them using a web form on their site or live chat.
+However, the company prefers that customers reach out to contact them using a web form on their site.
 They also ask customers to get in touch by email.

 Hot Belt and the Better Business Bureau – What’s the BBB’s Take?

-While this product has no reviews on the website of the BBB, it has many reviews on other sites.
+While this product has no reviews on the BBB website, it has many reviews on other sites.
 Some of these reviews report good results, while others complain that the product does not work as advertised.

 Hot Belt Vs the Competition

 Here, we’ll look at how this product stacks up against competitors.